vectara/vectara-docs/www/docs/console-ui/corpus_create.md

 The Search section lets you ask questions about your data.
-You can also use Advanced options and use the Search Inspector to copy and paste queries in your applicaton code and view responses
+You can also use Advanced options and use the Search Inspector to copy and paste queries in your application code and view responses